chrissimpkins/Crunch/README.md

 Full benchmarks with the current version of Crunch are available [here](https://github.com/chrissimpkins/Crunch/blob/master/BENCHMARKS.md).

 You can kick the tires on the current development version.
-Download the dmg installer [here](https://github.com/chrissimpkins/Crunch/releases/download/v0.9.0-dev-2/Crunch-Installer.dmg), click it, and drag the Crunch icon to your Applications directory.
+[Download the dmg installer](https://github.com/chrissimpkins/Crunch/releases/download/v0.9.0-dev-2/Crunch-Installer.dmg), click it, and drag the Crunch icon to your Applications directory.

 ## Contents